2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 I was devastated.
 I concluded, incorrectly, that I had written the wrong kind of book.
 For years I tried other forms—short stories, essays, a screenplay, a young adult novel.
 Those explorations were valuable, but they also delayed my return to this manuscript.

-When I was ready to try again to find a publisher for Until You Find Your Way, I chose not to pursue an agent.
+When I was ready to try again to find a publisher for Until You Find Your Way, I chose not to use an agent.
 Instead, I researched contests and submitted to the Howling Bird Press Fiction Prize.
 Only later did I realize the press was affiliated with Augsburg University, my undergraduate alma mater.
+When the novel won, it felt unexpectedly full circle.
+The book had found its home in the same state where it was born imaginatively and where I first began to write seriously.

 What do you hope readers take away?